Search Businesses for Sale

 - Step 5: Finally, on the administrative side, it is important to start organizing paperwork and documenting procedures to make sure the company is clearly mapped-out for potential business buyers.
 Make sure that detailed documentation of financials, FF&E, property, legal contracts, business contracts and any other related paperwork is maintained and properly formatted for buyers and professional advisers.
 This will expedite the transaction process and increase your chances of selling your business at a higher multiple.

-How long does it take to sell a business in Canada?
+How long does it take to sell a business?

 - What is the industry?